Unconventional orbital currents and torques due to ferro-rotational orbital textures: Results

-It is worth mentioning that the corresponding components of the spin conductivity tensor can also manifest due to SOC~\cite{supp}.
-If SOC is present, not only the electric multipole moments but also the atomic-site electric toroidal moments, defined in the spinful basis, can emerge from the FR order, contributing to the $\mathcal{T}$-even spin current generation~\cite{hayami2022electric, hayami2023unconventional}.
-A key distinction, however, is that the spin conductivity vanishes in the absence of SOC, whereas the orbital conductivity remains largely unaffected by SOC due to its nonrelativistic origin~\cite{supp}.
+While the orbital conductivity is fully nonrelativistic, the corresponding nonzero components of the spin conductivity tensor can manifest, too, due to SOC.
+When SOC is present, not only the electric multipole moments but also the atomic-site electric toroidal moments, defined in the spinful basis, can emerge from the FR order, contributing to the $\mathcal{T}$-even spin current generation~\cite{hayami2022electric, hayami2023unconventional}.
+A key distinction, however, is that the spin conductivity vanishes in the absence of SOC, whereas the orbital conductivity remains largely unaffected by SOC due to its nonrelativistic origin (see Supplementary Note 3).
+Furthermore, the $\mathcal{T}$-even orbital conductivity arises purely from the interband contribution, which is robust against scattering time (see Supplementary Note 3), while possible extrinsic contributions~\cite{tang2024role} are not considered.
+By contrast, the $\mathcal{T}$-odd conductivity in FM systems is dominated by the intraband contribution that scales with the scattering time~\cite{salemi2022theory}, but it is prohibited here by $\mathcal{T}$ invariance.

-\textit{Conclusions and outlook.}---In this work, we have demonstrated that rotation-induced ($\mathcal{T}$-even) orbital currents can be electrically generated in FR systems.
-We identified them as orbital analogs of magnetization-induced ($\mathcal{T}$-odd) spin currents in FM systems, highlighting the FR order as a novel ferroic order that facilitates intriguing orbital physics.
-A key insight from our study is that this phenomenon originates from an intrinsic, nonrelativistic mechanism associated with electric multipole degrees of freedom.
-In particular, we have shown that the electric hexadecapole moment plays a crucial role in driving nonequilibrium orbital dynamics in FR systems.
-This finding suggests that higher-order electric multipoles could provide a fertile platform for exploring novel orbital transport phenomena.

-Beyond fundamental interest, our results have practical implications for orbitronic device applications.
-Given that longitudinal spin currents are fundamental to the spin-transfer torque mechanism~\cite{ralph2008spin} and that unconventional spin Hall currents enable field-free spin-orbit torque switching~\cite{baek2018spin}, we anticipate that analogous functionalities could be realized with rotation-induced orbital currents.
-Remarkably, the nonrelativistic origin of these orbital currents suggests that a broad range of FR materials can be explored, without the need for heavy elements with strong SOC.
-This opens exciting avenues for leveraging the FR order or higher-order electric multipoles to develop novel orbitronic devices, thus expanding the landscape of orbitronics research.